dalesgit/logseq/pages/Homily Thanksgiving 2024.md

 ## Introduction: Various approaches to this day

-*We have come together in the presence of God to witness and bless* ...
+*Dearly beloved, we have come together in the presence of God to witness and bless* ...

-Oh, that's from the marriage liturgy.
-This is Thanksgiving.
+Oh, that's from a different liturgy.
+This is Thanksgiving Day.
 Another occasion.
 Another festive time.
 The focus here is **Thanksgiving.
 Gratitude.
 Thank you.**

 But I must say, there's a mixed up pile of subjects that come to mind, driving this theme of "Thanksgiving".